 - DON'T overload.
 (You must request special permission if you wish to register for more than 48 units).

-- DO petition (form found on the inside music website or in CFA 108) for approval to register for less than 36 units.
+- DO petition (form found here or in HOA 141) for approval to register for less than 36 units.
 (Graduate students are required to register for 36 units each semester in residence).

-- DO petition (form found on the Guidelines and Forms Page or in CFA 108) for approval to register for undergraduate level classes beyond the 12 undergraduate units (restrictions apply) permitted to count as elective units.
+- DO petition (form found here or in HOA 141) for approval to register for undergraduate level classes beyond the 12 undergraduate units (restrictions apply) permitted to count as elective units.

 - DO stay on schedule for fulfilling your Music Support and General Studies requirements.
 You should plan to take an average of two Music Support classes every junior and senior semester and one General Studies class every semester.